 Goepper Burkhardt is a fee-only advisor.
 The only money you’ll pay to the firm is a fee for investment management, based on a percentage of assets under management.
-The firm manages a total of more than $167 million.
-There are two advisors on staff.
-The whole team includes one certified financial planner (CFP), one certified public accountant (CPA) and one financial paraplanner qualified professional (FPQP).
+The firm's whole team includes one certified financial planner (CFP), one certified public accountant (CPA) and one financial paraplanner qualified professional (FPQP).

 There is a minimum account size of $1 million, plus a minimum monthly fee of $750.
 Clients are almost all individuals, with a bit more than half being high-net-worth.
 The only institutional clients are charitable organizations.

 GB was founded in 2003.
 There are two partners -- W. Dant Goepper and J. Bland Burkhardt, III.

 Services offered by the firm include retirement wealth management, portfolio management and comprehensive retirement planning.
 The firm does not offer portfolio management and retirement planning as separate services, believing each one to be critical to the success of the other.